What Is a Timeshare and How Does It Work?

 Points-Based Timeshares

-Points-based timeshares work a bit differently than the other types of timeshares.
+Points-based timeshares work a bit differently from the other types of timeshares.
 With this option, you are awarded a designated number of points each year from your timeshare association.

-You can use these points to choose which resort within the organization you go to and when you go.
+You can use these points to choose which resort within the organization you visit and when you visit.
+This type of timeshare offers the greatest ownership flexibility.

 Timeshare Seasons